hnsemage/Task-Management-Application/README.md

         1. I have used try/catch method for error handling

 2. Frontend
      - The frontend of the application is developed in ReactJs technology.
+     - The css framework used is Material UI.
+     - The dependencies that I have used are mentioned below:
+        1. Axios
+        2. React Router Dom
+        3. Bcrypt